flucoma/flucoma-for-pedagogues/flucoma-for-pedagogues.md

 };
 ```

 One good way of clarifying this for learners is to enforce a `sync` between the language and the server every 100 slices or so using a line of code like `if( ( i % 100 ) == 99 ){ s.sync }`.
-This will allow the code to post "completed" for 100 slices, but wait until those slices are completed before posting anything else.
+This will allow the code to post "completed" for every 100 slices, but wait until those slices are completed before posting anything else.
 This clarifies the speed at which the analyses are actually happening, while adding a trivial amount of processing time to the overall analysis.

 ## Stateful Objects